Cabo San Lucas: Transportation

 Cabo San Lucas and San José del Cabo are served by Los Cabos International Airport.
+In 2022, Los Cabos Airport received more than 3.3 million visitors – a more than 20% projected growth when compared to 2021 and a 32% compounded growth over the last five years with 800 thousand more passengers than 2017.

 The town is also a popular port of call for many cruise ships.
 Cabo San Lucas has a small international airfield, which handles air traffic for general aviation flights and air taxi services.

 Many tourists get around the area through the numerous local taxis that service the primary parts of Cabo, as well as the corridor and the airport.
 Another alternative is the bus system which is less expensive than taxis.
 It costs several pesos and it is mainly used by locals but also available to tourists.
 As of 2021, Uber is available as a means of transportation in the Los Cabos area.

 Nightlife and activities

-Clubs in Cabo include the Cabo Wabo Cantina, a nightclub owned by rock star Sammy Hagar, founded originally by himself and other members of Van Halen, named after their hit single Cabo Wabo.
-There is also the Baja Brewing Company (also the first microbrewery in Baja California), La Vaquita, Mandala, Coco Bongo, El Squid Roe, Giggling Marlin, Nowhere Bar, and Tiki Bar, the Usual Suspects and the Jungle Bar.
-Restaurants in downtown Cabo include Edith's, Hacienda Cocina y Cantina, and Sunset da Mona Lisa.
-Tourists can also ride horses through the desert, and charter a boat for fishing, snorkeling, scuba, free diving, whale-watching, and parasail on the beach.
+Clubs in Cabo include the Cabo Wabo Cantina, a nightclub owned by rock singer Sammy Hagar, founded originally by him with other members of Van Halen, named after their hit single "Cabo Wabo".
+There is also the Baja Brewing Company.
 The English-language newspaper for Cabo San Lucas, the biweekly Gringo Gazette, has news on tourist activities in Cabo San Lucas, San Jose, Todos Santos, La Paz, and the East Cape Baja.

 Resort corridor

-The corridor is home to a variety of hotels and tourist attractions.

-High-end luxury resorts in the corridor are Las Ventanas al Paraiso (Rosewood Resort), Waldorf Astoria Pedregal, Chileno Bay Resort (Auberge Resort), Esperanza (Auberge Resort), One&Only Palmilla, and the Montage Los Cabos.

-Other hotels in the corridor include the Cape (Thompson Hotel), Villas del Palmar (Villagroup Resorts & Spa), Marquis Los Cabos, Casa Dorada, Cabo del Sol, Breathless (AMResorts), Riu Baja California, Riu Santa Fe & Riu Palace, SUR, Grand Velas, Grand Solmar, Le Blanc, Garza Blanca & Villa La Valencia, Hilton Los Cabos, Pueblo Bonito Resorts, Solaz, and Sheraton, among many others.

 Chileno Bay is one of the most frequented beaches in the Corridor.
 It is home to tropical fish, sea turtles, invertebrates, and sponges.
 Snorkelers often visit this beach to observe underwater sea life.